 But, in a larger sense, we can not dedicate - we can not consecrate - we can not hallow - this ground.
 The brave men, 4., who struggled here, have consecrated it, far above our poor power to add or detract.
 The world will little note, 5., but it can never forget what they did here.
 It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
-It is rather for us to be here dedicated
+It is rather for us to be here dedicated government of the people, by the people, for the people, 8.

-6.remaining before us - that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion - that we here highly resolve that
+6. remaining before us - that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion - that we here highly resolve that 7. that this nation, under God, shall have a new birth of freedom - and that